Recorder

 The OwnTracks Recorder is a lightweight program for storing and accessing location data published via MQTT by the OwnTracks apps.
 It is a compiled program which is easily to install and operate even on low-end hardware, and it doesn't require an external database.

-We have a Docker image which you can use to launch the Recorder.
+We have a multi-architecture Docker image which you can use to launch the Recorder.
 The image expects a volume which you mount into it into which it will write persistent data.
-Furthermore, you pass environment variables into the container at first launch with which TLS certificates are created with subject (and subjAltNames) according to your preference.
+You pass environment variables into the container to configure it.

 This is documented on the docker-recorder repository.